LiAuTraver/codecrafters-interpreter-cpp/README.md

 interpreter parse <source>
 interpreter evaluate <source>
 interpreter run <source>
-# repl was on the way... but not in a forseeable future...
+# repl was on the way, but not in a forseeable future...
 ```

 ## Grammar